 A 2012 view shows the Montour Trail through Peacock Cut.
-Water and rock fall are still issues that must constantly be dealt with on this section of Trail.
-A study of the cut, trail and topo maps show that the tunnel was a curved bore of approximately 600 feet.
+Water and rock fall are still issues that must be dealt with on this section of Trail.

 Bryan Seip photo

 A Montour train is headed west out of Peacock Cut in 1950.